 Destination MAC Address Source MAC Address

 (6 bytes) (6 bytes)

 LLC Frame Dest.
 Source LLC

 Length LSAP LSAP Control

 (2) (1) (1) (1)

-Do (⊴₹ a ta Field 500 bytes)
+a Field 00 bytes)

 Ethernet SNAP

 The en1-snap interface can be used for IP and IPX traffic.
 When using this interface, the following header is added to all frames.